cykomaniacs/cyko/README.md

 # **CYKO** - CXX ToolKit

+Found some old code from 2012.\
+Updating it to current (c++20) standards.

 ## **GitHub Codespaces Instructions**

-> `assumes that your container runs the latest debian release.`
+> `assumes that your container runs the latest stable debian`

 ### **BUILD DEPENDENCIES**